tranjg/react-bikeshop/README.md

 * material-table
 * React Router

-A front-end dashboard for a local bikeshop: Joe's Bike Shop.
+A front-end dashboard for a fictional bikeshop: Joe's Bike Shop.